The Leading Provider of Online Consultation, Legal Services, Education and Training

 Regulatory Organizations and Enforcement Mechanisms

-• Office of the Controller General of Patents, Designs and Trademarks (CGPDTM): This office, under the Ministry of Commerce and Industry, is liable for the registration and conclusion of patents, trademarks, and designs in India.
-It handles the issuance of IP rights, maintains records of IP, and addresses legal actions in cases of infringement.
+• Controller General of Patents, Designs and Trade Marks (CGPDTM): This office, under the Ministry of Commerce and Industry, handles the registration and processing of patents, trademarks, and designs in India.
+It also handles the issuance of IP rights, maintains records of IP, and addresses legal actions in cases of infringement.

 • Intellectual Property Appellate Board (IPAB): Earlier, the IPAB served as the judicial body for addressing appeals regarding issues of IP like patents, trademarks, and GI issues.
 Although it was terminated in 2021, the tribunal's liabilities are now handled by the High Courts.